Dre Campbell Farm

 2. Beneficial Insects

-Ladybugs are one of the best natural predators of harmful garden insects.
-They will eat the beetle’s eggs and immediately start diminishing the chance of an outbreak.
+Ladybugs are one of the best natural predators of certain harmful garden insects.
+They will eat the beetle’s eggs.
+This lessens the chance of an outbreak.

-Approximately 2,000 ladybugs are the recommended amount for a small home garden.
-You can purchase them at many organic nurseries for just this purpose, along with some other helpful insects for your garden.
+You can purchase ladybugs at many organic nurseries for just this purpose, along with some other helpful insects for your garden.

-Other cucumber beetle predators include lacewings, the tachinid fly, soldier beetles, braconid wasps, and ground beetles.
+Other cucumber beetle predators include green lacewings, the tachinid fly, soldier beetles, braconid wasps, and ground beetles.

 3. Till the Ground

-One early prevention for the critters is tilling up the ground in late fall.
+One early prevention for these pests is tilling up the ground in late fall.
 This can help eradicate any cucumber beetle larvae in the soil.

-Also, in spring, just before planting, tilling will ensure any larvae that survived fall tilling are exposed to predators.
+Also, in spring, just before planting, tilling will ensure any larvae that survive fall tilling are exposed to predators.

 4. Yellow Sticky Trap